CentML/DeepView.Profile/README.md

 <h2 id="getting-started">Usage example</h2>

-To use Skyline in your project, you need to first write an entry point file, which is a regular Python file that describes how your model is created and trained.
+To use DeepView.Profile in your project, you need to first write an entry point file, which is a regular Python file that describes how your model is created and trained.
 See the [Entry Point](docs/providers.md) for more information.

 Once your entry point file is ready, there are two ways to profile interactive profiling and standalone profiling.